Inference and Learning of Nonlinear LFR State-Space Models: Method

 \subsection{Full nonlinear optimization}

-At this stage, all NL-LFR parameters have been initialized, i.e., \(\theta =\{\tilde{\theta}, \hat{\beta}\}\), but further optimization is needed to improve the simulation performance of the model.
+At this stage, all NL-LFR parameters have been initialized, but further optimization is needed to improve the simulation performance of the model.
 Therefore, we optimize all parameters \(\theta\) using forward simulations driven by \( u^{\left[r\right]}(n)\).
-We take the DFT of the simulated output to minimize the frequency-domain loss function (\ref{eq:loss_function}).
+We define \(\hat{Y}^{\left[r\right]}(k,\theta)\) as the DFT of the simulated time-domain output (ensuring it reached steady state) to minimize (\ref{eq:loss_function}).
 It may be expected that poor local minima are avoided since the previous steps should have already provided a good initialization.

-\section{RESULTS}
+\section{Results}

 We evaluate the effectiveness of the proposed method on the parallel Wiener-Hammerstein benchmark system \cite{schoukens2015parametric}, where each of the two branches contains a diode-resistor static nonlinearity, sandwiched between two third-order linear filters.
 The overall SISO system exhibits 12th-order dynamics (\(n_x=12\)) and can be reformulated as an NL-LFR structure with a multi-input multi-output (MIMO) nonlinearity (\(n_w=n_z=2\)).
-The nonlinearity is modeled using monomial basis functions up to degree 7, including cross-terms, resulting in a total of 293 model parameters.
+The nonlinearity is modeled using monomial basis functions up to degree 7, including cross-terms.
+The total number of model parameters is 293.

-For estimation, we use \(R=5\) realizations, each obtained by averaging two steady-state periods (see Remark \ref{rem:mulitple_periods}) of random-phase multisines with with \(N=16384\) samples and an RMS excitation amplitude of 1 V. All experiments are conducted on a Nvidia GeForce RTX 2080 Ti GPU.
-Implementation details are provided in this work's repository.\footnote{GitHub link will appear here after the review process.}
+For estimation, we use \(P=2\) periods of \(R=5\) multisine realizations with \(N=16384\) samples at a root-mean-square (RMS) excitation amplitude of \SI{1}{\volt}.
+All experiments are conducted on an NVIDIA GeForce RTX 2080 Ti GPU.
+Further implementation details are provided in this work's repository: \href{https://github.com/merijnfloren/sysid-nonlinear-lfr}{https://github.com/merijnfloren/sysid-nonlinear-lfr}.